 Try to imagine how our life would be without water.
-What are we going to use to take a bath or to shower?
+What are we going to use to take a bath or shower?

 It is true.
 Life is unimaginable without water.

-But, what if we all think the one sustaining our life is the one that is poisoning us?
+But what if we all think the one sustaining our life is the one that is poisoning us?
 Will it lead us to sure death?
 If you think about it, that is not a long shot.

 Water companies know how dangerous raw and untreated water can be.
 So they started using some agents to disinfect the water.